 IPEC 512.
 Health Care Payment Models and Care Coordination.
 3 Hours.
-Semester course; 3 lecture hours, delivered online.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
-Prerequisite: IPEC 511.
+Enrollment is restricted to students accepted into the care coordination certificate program.
 Examines aspects of health care financing that affect the type of services the care coordinator can provide.
 Provides an overview of key points related to insurance coverage, including managed care, Medicare and Medicaid.
 Reinforces the utilization review process and compliance.
 Discusses an overview of current U.S. health policy with a special focus on vulnerable patients and the importance of population health management.